Aguirre, the Wrath of God: Music

 Aguirre's musical score was performed by Popol Vuh, a West German progressive/Krautrock band.
-The band was formed in 1970 by keyboardist Florian Fricke, who had known Herzog for several years prior to the formation of the band.
+The band was formed in 1969 by keyboardist Florian Fricke, who had known Herzog for several years prior to the formation of the band.

 He had appeared as an actor in the director's first full-length film, Signs of Life (1968), playing a pianist.
 Aguirre was only the first of many collaborations between the band and the director.

 Popol Vuh's "hypnotic music" for Aguirre met with considerable acclaim.
 Roger Ebert wrote, "The music sets the tone.
 It is haunting, ecclesiastical, human and yet something else ...
 [T]he music is crucial to Aguirre, the Wrath of God".
 AllMusic noted, "The film's central motif blends pulsing Moog and spectral voices conjured from Florian Fricke's Mellotron-related 'choir organ' to achieve something sublime, in the truest sense of the word: it's hard not to find the music's awe-inspiring, overwhelming beauty simultaneously unsettling.
 The power of the legendary opening sequence of Herzog's film ... owes as much to Popol Vuh's music as it does to the director's mise-en-scène."

-Herzog explained how the choir-like sound was created, "We used a strange instrument, which we called a 'choir-organ.'
+Herzog explained how the choir-like sound was created: "We used a strange instrument, which we called a 'choir-organ.'
 It has inside it three dozen different tapes running parallel to each other in loops. ...
 All these tapes are running at the same time, and there is a keyboard on which you can play them like an organ so that [it will] sound just like a human choir but yet, at the same time, very artificial and really quite eerie."

 In 1975 Popol Vuh released an album entitled Aguirre.
 Although ostensibly a soundtrack album to Herzog's film, the six-track LP included only two songs ("Aguirre I (L'Acrime Di Rei)" and "Aguirre II") taken from Aguirre, the Wrath of God.
 The four remaining tracks were derived from various recordings made by the group between about 1972 and 1974.
 At the time of Aguirre the band members were Fricke (piano, Mellotron), Fichelscher (electric guitar, acoustic guitar, drums), Djong Yun (vocals), and Robert Eliscu (oboe, pan pipe).
+The film features several music pieces that have not been released in any form.

+Wings of Hope

+While Herzog was location scouting for Aguirre in Peru, his reservation on LANSA Flight 508 was canceled due to a last minute change in itinerary.
+During this flight, the airplane disintegrated in mid-air after a lightning strike and crashed in the Peruvian Amazon rainforest in 1971, killing 91 people: all on board except 17-year-old Juliane Koepcke.
+Herzog was inspired to make the 1998 documentary film Wings of Hope about Koepcke's survival, since he had narrowly avoided taking the same flight.